langchain-ai/langchain/libs/partners/nvidia-ai-endpoints/README.md

 ## Model types

-All of these models above are supported and can be accessed via `ChatNVAIPlay`.
+All of these models above are supported and can be accessed via `ChatNVIDIA`.

 Some model types support unique prompting techniques and chat messages.
 We will review a few important ones below.

-**To find out more about a specific model, please navigate to the API section of an AI Playground model [as linked here](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/ai-foundation/models/codellama-13b/api).**
+**To find out more about a specific model, please navigate to the API section of an AI Foundation Model [as linked here](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/ai-foundation/models/codellama-13b/api).**

 ### General Chat